Integration API

 API Key Authentication

-For external integrations and SDK usage:
+For external integrations, MCP, and A2A:

-curl -X GET https://api.crow.example.com/v1/interactions \
+curl -X GET https://api.crowai.dev/api/v1/interactions \

 -H "Authorization: Bearer YOUR_API_KEY"